hhsu123/atest/README.md

 # Retail Calculator
 ## User Story:
-- As a retailer I can input the quantity, the unit price and my state code, so that the calculator can show me the total price.
+- As a retailer I can input my state code, the quantity and the unit price of certain product, so that the calculator can show me the total price accordingly.

 ### Tasks:
 1.
 2.
 3.

+## Customer Manuel
-## How to use
+1. How to use the tool
-- installation
 -

+##